TTlaugh/Dotfiles/.github/README.md

 ```
 pacman -S --needed $(comm -12 <(pacman -Slq | sort) <(sort pkglist.txt))
 ```
-> Note: Install packages from pkglist will install 'intel-ucode' by default.
-To install amd-ucode instead, you have to edit *pkglist.txt* manually:
+> Note: Install packages from pkglist will install `intel-ucode` by default.
+To install `amd-ucode` instead, you have to edit *pkglist.txt* manually:
 >> **Comment line 14 and uncomment line 15.**

 ### Graphics card